spatie/laravel-activitylog/docs/advanced-usage/batch-logs.md

 weight: 3
 ---

-In some situations you may want to process multiple activities back to a single batch activity.
+In some situations you may want to process multiple activities back to a single activity batch.

 For example when a `User` deletes an `Author`, then that cascades soft deletes to the `Book`s that were owned by the `Author`.
 This way all modifications caused by that initial action are still associated with the same causer and batch UUID.